-If you are engaging an outsourced accountant in the Philippines or employing an in-house accounting team, make sure that they are generating and delivering regular financial reporting services and financial advisory services so management can get a clear picture on how the business is performing!
+If you are engaging a remote accountant in the Philippines or employing an in-house accounting team, make sure that they are generating and delivering regular financial reporting services and financial advisory services so management can get a clear picture of how the business is performing.

 Compliance & Audit

-The need to receive financial reports is not only relevant from a commercial and strategic perspective – there are important statutory and compliance requirements in the Philippines to be considered also!
+The need to receive financial reports is not only relevant from a commercial and strategic perspective because you also need to consider the important statutory and compliance requirements in the Philippines.

-In the Philippines, there is a statutory requirement to file financial statements at the end of each financial year with the BIR and the SEC.
-These financial statements outline and confirm all of the activities and transactions of the company during the previous financial period.
+Businesses in the Philippines need to file financial statements at the end of each financial year with the BIR and the SEC as part of the statutory requirements.
+The financial statements should outline and confirm all the activities and transactions of the company during the previous financial period.

-If financial reports are not prepared, monitored and reviewed throughout the year, it will be very difficult for management to prepare and file accurate financial statements at the end of the year with the SEC and the BIR.
+If financial reports are not prepared, monitored, and reviewed throughout the year, it will be very difficult for management to prepare and file accurate financial statements at the end of the year.

-In addition, the Philippines tax compliance framework is quite complex and requires companies to file tax returns on a monthly, quarterly and annual basis.
-If a company is not generating financial reports on a regular basis, it will be difficult for management, or indeed the company’s accountants in the Philippines, to know how much tax has to be filed and to maintain a proper record of these tax filings.
+In addition, the Philippines tax compliance framework is quite complex and requires companies to file tax returns on a monthly, quarterly, and annual basis.
+If a company is not generating financial reports on a regular basis, it will be difficult for management, or even for the company’s remote accountants in the Philippines, to know how much tax has to be filed and to maintain a proper record of these tax filings.

-Finally, the end of year financial statements also need to be audited by an independent auditor in the Philippines!
-If a company has been generating and reviewing financial reports on a monthly basis throughout the year, they will have a much better understanding of their finances and compliance on an ongoing basis.
-This will then make the end of year audit a much more efficient process to complete.
+Finally, the end-of-year financial statements also need to be audited by an independent auditor in the Philippines.
+If a company has been generating and reviewing financial reports on a monthly basis throughout the year, it will have a much better understanding of its finances and compliance on an ongoing basis.
+This will then make the end-of-year audit a much more efficient process to complete.

 Shareholders and Investors

 Sure, company management might be able to meet with shareholders and explain how the company is performing.
-However, if there are no financial reports and no data to support the claims of management, it is difficult for investors or shareholders to rely fully on management perspective.
+However, if there are no financial reports and no data to support the claims of management, it is difficult for investors or shareholders to rely fully on the management’s perspective.

 Any business with shareholders who are invested in the future of the company will generally demand to receive financial reporting services on a monthly basis.
 In fact, the requirement to generate and present financial reports will usually be an important term of the initial Shareholders Agreement.

-Finally, a growing company may also be considering future investors!
-During any investment process, a potential investor will always want to understand the financial position and financial prospects of the target company!
-Without regular and detailed financial reporting, it will be difficult to provide a potential investor with key financial data!
+Finally, if you are a growing company, you may be considering future investors.
+A potential investor will always want to understand the financial position and financial prospects of the target company.
+Without regular and detailed financial reporting, it will be difficult to provide a potential investor with key financial data.

 Investment and Due Diligence

-When a company is seeking to raise investment monies or indeed, apply for a bank loan, the lender or investor will want to first understand the financial status of the business.
+When a company is seeking to raise investment monies or looking to apply for a bank loan, the lender or investor will want to first understand the financial status of the business.

 Financial reports are generally one of the most important elements of the due diligence process.
 So, make sure your company is availing of value-added financial reporting services in the Philippines which helps ensure you are always receiving financial reports that are up-to-date and accurate!